-A new purpose built centre to support learners with autism opened in 2017 at Honywood.
-As part of an Essex wide initiative each Local Authority will provide an Autism Support Centre at a primary and secondary school, both of which are supported by a local special school.
-Thriftwood School and College already supports Honywood and Kelvedon St. Mary’s Primary School in this new venture.
+Honywood is one of four secondary school in Essex with a purpose-built autism support centre (ASC).
+As part of an Essex wide initiative each educational quadrant provides an ASC at a primary and secondary school, both of which are supported by a local special school.
+Thriftwood School and College supports Honywood and Kelvedon St. Mary’s Primary School in this new venture.

-The initiative stems from the need to provide educational provision to meet the full range of needs of children and young people with Autism Spectrum Condition (ASC).
-In recent years there has been a significant increase in the number of children and young people diagnosed with ASC due to improved awareness and wider diagnosis criteria.
+The initiative stems from the need to provide educational provision to meet the full range of needs of children and young people with Autism Spectrum Condition.
+In recent years there has been a significant increase in the number of children and young people diagnosed with autism due to improved awareness and wider diagnostic criteria.
 The demand for specialist provision to meet the needs of these children is high and increasing.
-The Autism Support Centre at Honywood will provide 15 places for these youngsters incrementally over the next few years.
+The ASCs in Essex aim to ‘plug the gap’ in provision for those autistic youngsters who could only access a mainstream school curriculum with specialist support.
+The ASC at Honywood will provide 15 places for these youngsters incrementally over the next few years.*

 *Children admitted to the Autism Support Centre will have an Education, Health and Care Plan (EHCP) showing complex and additional needs related to autism.
 Most will already be attending a mainstream primary school and will be encountering significant difficulties linked to the autism.
 Some may be attending a special school and are making enough progress to make the transition to Honywood.